-If the above options didn’t help you remove the malicious redirects, it is easier to completely remove Chrome and all data, then reinstall the browser.
+If the above steps didn’t help you remove the malicious redirects, it is easier to completely remove Chrome and all data, then reinstall the browser.
 To do this, click the Finder icon, from the menu bar.
 Choose Go, and click Go to Folder, then paste one of the below paths into the window that opens.

 You will need to delete all of the below items, but before doing this be aware that this will delete all data for all Google apps you have installed, such as your bookmarks, so you will need to export them before doing this.